Today I’m going to talk about hair.

 Yankee Bill says: “You just have to be deliberate and go a little slower.
 The disposables are much more forgiving if you slip a little sideways–the safety razor on the other hand can give you a cut.
 It’s a little bit more of a challenge to trim under and around the nose with the safety razor because of that”.

 After watching his success with the safety razor I decided to take the plunge for myself and purchased a Parker 22R – Long Handle Safety Razor on Amazon for $28.77.
-I chose that particular razor because it has a different color finish than my husband’s razor.
+I chose that particular razor because I was able to get it with a different color finish than my husband’s razor (although now they seem to be selling it just in the silver).
 Since I don’t wear my glasses in the shower (of course!)
 I wanted to be able to easily tell ours apart.
 I haven’t had any problems with using the razor for my legs or underarm areas.
 It actually is a bit odd to get used to the fact that you don’t have to apply any pressure–but it works quite well!
 I have only given myself a small nick twice so far–and that was when I had a skin blemish that was raised up that the razor just clipped the top off of.

 As you can see, using a safety razor can be a money saver over time.
 They use far less packaging and have far less waste (practically no plastic), and it’s easy to stock up on a large number of blades for a very small price–which is extremely convenient.

 Do any of you already use a safety razor?
 Have I made any of you consider making a switch?